Bachelor of Fine Arts

 Credits 3The class will concentrate on learning how to effectively present and sell yourself and your projects in the room to potential employers or buyers.
 Developing and practicing one's pitch is also an extremely effective method for uncovering and fixing problems with your concept and story. + Managing Your Career An extension of Pitching, concentrating on how individuals working in the entertainment industry manage the practical aspects of an uncertain and challenging life as a free agent in a volatile business.

-FILM-306: Advanced Film Directing 2
+FILM-306: Directing 4

 Credits 3This class is the capstone of all our other directing classes.
 Students will direct a single portfolio-level short narrative film, based on a script of their own or one they've developed with a writer.
 In addition, there will be workshops and lectures covering advanced directing skills, more about storytelling and the artistry of directing than about the technical skills covered in prior classes.